Aditha Karikalan

+Early life

+Aditha Karikalan was the elder son of the Chola king Parantaka II (alias Sundara) and queen Vanavan Mahadevi.
+He was the elder brother of Rajaraja Chola and Kundavai.

 He led the Chola expedition against the Pandyas and defeated the Pandya king Veerapandyan at the Battle of Chevur.
 He killed Veerapandiyan after chasing him on the banks of Vaigai river.
-Aditya was made the co-regent and heir apparent to the Chola throne even though Uttama Chola, the son of Gandaradita Chola, had more right to the throne.
-He was assassinated by the associates of Veerapandiyan in revenge for the defeat.
-Aditya was succeeded by Uttama Chola.
+According to the Esalam bronze and copper plates discovered in Esalam village in Tamil Nadu, Aditha Karikalan conquered the Pandya ruler in battle and beheaded him.
+Aditha was made the co-regent and heir apparent to the Chola throne even though Uttama Chola, the son of Gandaradita Chola, had a stronger claim to the throne.
+Aditha Karikalan was assassinated and was succeeded by Uttama Chola.

+The Udaiyarkudi stone inscriptions in Anandheeswarar temple at present day Udaiyarkudi in Tamil Nadu names the killers - Soman Sambavan, Ravidasan alias Panchavan Brammadhirajan, Parameswaran alias Irumudichozha Brammadhirajan and Malaiyanooran.
+The inscription also mentions the decree of Raja Raja confiscating the lands of the murderers.
 As per epigraphs, the inquiry into the death was completed in the second year of Rajaraja Chola I's reign and the lands of certain officials were confiscated for their complicity in the murder of "Karikala Chola who took the head of the Pandya".

+Historians are divided as to whether the inscription says that the confiscation was a direct royal order of Rajaraja or that the decree was giving permission for selling the land confiscated earlier from the killers.